Gillard government: Education

-Education has been a priority on Gillard's agenda, following on from the launch of the My School website while she was Education minister.
+Education was a priority on Gillard's agenda, following the launch of the My School website while she was Education minister.
 The revamped version was published in March 2011.

 Gonski Report

 The Gonski Report, named after its chairman David Gonski, was commissioned in April 2010, by Julia Gillard, then education minister in the Rudd government.
 Its findings were presented to the Federal government in November 2011.
 Following the submission of the report, both Federal and state governments proceeded to consider its content.
-In April 2013, the Council of Australian Governments discussed an A$9.4 billion school funding plan, based on the findings and recommendations of the Gonski report, that was proposed by the Gillard government.
-Gillard then sought support from the state governments for her National Education Reform Agreement and, as of May 2013, New South Wales is the only government that agreed to sign up—NSW Premier Barry O'Farrell participated in a joint press conference with Gillard to announce the decision on 23 April 2013.
-Under the NSW agreement, the state government will contribute A$1.76 billion, while the federal government will provide A$3.27 billion, resulting in an extra A$5 billion for NSW schools over a six-year period.
+It was released to the public in February 2012.
+In April 2013, the Council of Australian Governments (COAG) discussed an A$9.4 billion school funding plan, based on the findings and recommendations of the Gonski report.
+Gillard then sought support from the state governments for her National Education Reform Agreement, and the New South Wales Government under Premier Barry O'Farrell agreed to sign up, announced on 23 April 2013.

-To fund the National Education Reform Agreement, the Gillard government announced funding cuts to higher education that will also affect tertiary students, as another A$520 million will be raised by capping tax deductions for self-education expenses.
-Tertiary Education Minister Dr Craig Emerson explained after the funding plan was revealed, "Prime Minister Gillard has committed to making every school a great school."
-At the commencement of May 2013, media outlet News Limited gained access to confidential documents related to the "Better Schools for all Australians" advertising campaign that was designed to promote Gillard's Gonski school reforms.
-According to News Limited, the campaign will employ free-to-air and pay television, social media sites, magazines, and newspapers, with the allocation of a A$50 million budget to fund the activities.
+To fund the National Education Reform Agreement, the Gillard government announced funding cuts to higher education that would also affect tertiary students, as another A$520 million would be raised by capping tax deductions for self-education expenses.
+In early May 2013, News Limited gained access to confidential documents related to the "Better Schools for all Australians" advertising campaign that was designed to promote the Gonski school reforms, and published a story about how the campaign would use free-to-air and pay television, social media sites, magazines, and newspapers, with the allocation of a A$50 million budget on this marketing.